-24 hours in New York is nowhere near enough, but if that’s all the time you’ve got, we’ve got an itinerary designed by a local so you can make the most of every New York minute.
+Twenty-four hours in New York is nowhere near enough, but if that’s all the time you’ve got, we’ve got a locally designed itinerary designed to help you make the most of every New York minute.

 8am – Start your day on the Upper West Side with a pilgrimage to the granddaddy of New York Jewish delicatessens: Zabar’s (Broadway & 80th St).
 Grab a bagel with cream cheese and lox, a cup of coffee, and walk two blocks west to Riverside Park for a breakfast picnic overlooking the Hudson River.

-8:30am – Stroll down Broadway to 72nd St, then head east to Central Park West; on the northwest corner is the Dakota, the 19th-century apartment building where John Lennon lived (and died).
+8:30am – Stroll down Broadway to 72nd St, then head east to Central Park West; on the northwest corner is the Dakota Building, the 19th-century apartment block where John Lennon lived (and died).
 Just steps inside Central Park is his teardrop-shaped memorial park Strawberry Fields, with its famous ‘Imagine’ pavement mosaic.
 Keep heading east through the park to the stately red-brick Bethesda Terrace, where the beautiful ‘Angel of the Waters’ statue sits high above one of New York’s most famous fountains.

-9:30am – Presiding over Fifth Avenue is the Metropolitan Museum of Art, home to one of the world’s greatest art collections (but closed on Mondays).
-Spend a couple of hours checking out some of the highlights – the Egyptian temple of Dendur, the ancient Greek and Roman statuary and medieval armour from around the world (including Henry VIII’s!).
+9:30am – Wander up and eastward through the park (passing the small model-sailboating crew along the Conservatory Water and the gaggle of kids climbing atop the nearby Alice in Wonderland sculpture), then exit onto Fifth Ave around 79th St. This puts you at the entrance to the grand Metropolitan Museum of Art, home to one of the world’s greatest art collections.
+Spend a couple of hours checking out some of the highlights – the Egyptian Temple of Dendur, the ancient Greek and Roman statuary and medieval armor from around the world (including Henry VIII’s!).

 11:30am – From the subway at 86th and Lexington catch a train south to Grand Central Terminal.
 No one will blame you for staring like a tourist at the glorious constellations painted on the ceiling of the marbled main hall.
-Head downstairs to the excellent Euro-style food hall for a quick lunch, or splash out at one of the posher open-air restaurants on the balconies to either side of the main hall.
+Head downstairs to the excellent European-style food hall, feast on seafood at the Grand Central Oyster Bar or escape the crowds at the elegant Campbell Apartment (near the Vanderbilt Ave exit).

-1:30pm – Hop a train down to Penn Station; escape the basement warren and walk southwest to 30th St and Tenth Avenue for the start of The High Line, New York’s most singular park: a linear greenway built on a disused train bridge, with fantastic river views and street vendors selling ice creams and coffee and the like.
+1:30pm – Hop in a cab or grab a Citi Bike (www.citibikenyc.com) down to W 34th St and Eleventh Ave for the start of The High Line, New York’s most singular park: a linear greenway built on a disused train bridge, with fantastic river views and street vendors selling ice creams and coffee and the like.

-3pm – After you leave the High Line at Gansevoort St, wander through the colonial cobbled streets of the West Village: poke your head into some boutiques, grab a fortifying cupcake from the Magnolia Bakery (Bleecker & 11th St), or even stop for a pint at classic writers’ haunt the White Horse Tavern (Hudson & 11th St).
-Keep angling southeast to get to leafy Washington Square Park, where you can stop for a rest and some people-watching.
+3pm – After you leave the High Line at Gansevoort St, wander through the colonial cobbled streets of the West Village: poke your head into some boutiques, grab a fortifying cupcake from the Magnolia Bakery (Bleecker & 11th St), or even stop for a pint at the White Horse Tavern (Hudson & 11th St).
+Keep angling southeast to get to leafy Washington Square Park, where you can catch your breath, while indulging in the discreet art of people-watching.